 Vol Dining sources food from many local farmers, growers, and distributors to stimulate the local economy and reduce our carbon footprint.
 The list changes throughout the year depending on seasonality and availability.

-Vol Dining has recycling bins for paper, plastic, aluminum, cardboard, and steel products in all campus dining locations this year depending on seasonality and availability.
+Vol Dining has recycling bins for paper, plastic, aluminum, cardboard, and steel products in all campus dining locations.

 More than 10,000 lbs of food waste and coffee grounds are collected from dining locations each week, including coffee grounds and pre-consumer food waste at all large campus dining locations.
 Post-consumer food waste is collected at several other locations, including Presidential Court Café.